BaptisteHudyma/Lamp-Da/README.md

         - wipes.h: wipe animations, dot chase etc. Could be merged with animations.h in the future
     - ext: external libraries
     - physical: stuf related to the physical components: button, bluetooth, IMU, ...
+        - battery.h: handle the battery readings, for battery level
         - bluetooth.h: Control the bluetooth associated behavior (foe now, causes segfaults, so not used)
         - button.h: control the button.
 Takes callbacks for actions on multiple button pushes.
-The implementation is intented to work with a tactile button (can be anything metallic really...)
+Used to display stuf on the button if needed
+        - fft.h: implementation of the fft and assocated filtering
+        - fileSystem.h: handle the reading and writting of variables to memory
         - Microphone.h: control the microphone behavior.
 Make available some functions to get the sound level and beat.
 Gives some animations as well
     - utils: General functions and constants that everybody needs
         - colorspace.h: contain color space transition classes.
 Execution of those can be quite heavy for a microcontroler, beware !
         - contants.h: global constants used all around the program
+        - coordinates.h: give functions to use different coordinates on the lamp (1d, 2d and 3d)
         - strip.h: overload of the Adafruit_NeoPixel class, to get cleaner color with getPixelColor
+        - text.h: transform a given string to a displayed text on the lamp body
         - utils.h: useful functions to make colors

 ## Physical build and architecture :